corda/corda-gradle-plugins/cordapp-cpk2/README.md

 ## Package Exports

-The `cordapp-cpk` plugin creates a Bnd `-exportcontents` command to generate the "main" jar's OSGi `Export-Package` header.
+The `cordapp-cpk2` plugin creates a Bnd `-exportcontents` command to generate the "main" jar's OSGi `Export-Package` header.
 By default, it will automatically add every package inside the "main" jar to this `-exportcontents` command.
 The assumption here is that a CorDapp will not have a complicated package structure, and that Corda's OSGi sandboxes will provide additional CorDapp isolation anyway.